 When schools succeed,

-The Department has shifted significant resources to directly support "Priority" and "Focus" schools, those schools that are the lowest performing in the state or that have significant achievement gaps.
+The Department shifted significant resources to directly support "Priority" and "Focus" schools, those schools that are the lowest performing in the state or that have significant achievement gaps.

-If interventions are implemented faithfully, the Department believes that each Priority and Focus School should achieve sustained, positive growth in student achievement that dramatically narrows the achievement gap and sets schools on a trajectory for preparing all students for college and career.
+As interventions are implemented faithfully, the Department believes that each Priority and Focus School should achieve sustained, positive growth in student achievement that dramatically narrows the achievement gap and sets schools on a trajectory for preparing all students for college and career.